-The Credit Committee - on the basis of the provisions of the "Classification and measurement of credit exposures" Policy supplemented, operationally, by the "Credit & Collection Policy" - also resolves i) the transfers between administrative statuses (past due, UTP, non-performing) and the related analytical provisions and ii) the transfers from Stage 1 to Stage 2 (in accordance with IFRS 9).
+The Credit Committee - on the basis of the provisions of the "Classification and measurement of credit exposures" Policy supplemented, operationally, by the "Credit & Collection Policy" - also resolves i) the transfers between administrative statuses (past due, UTP, non-performing) and the related analytical provisions and ii) the transfers from Stage 1 to Stage 2 (in reference to "discretionary triggers", in accordance with IFRS 9).

-The results of the resolutions of the Committee are always sent to the CFO and to the head of the Administration and Personnel Department, for the purpose of the correct acknowledgement of the results in the context of financial and reporting.
+The results of the resolutions of the Committee are always sent to the CFO and to the head of the Administration and Personnel Department, for the purpose of the correct acknowledgement of the results in the context of financial and signs reporting, as well as the head of the Risk Management and Compliance Department.

-As part of the credit process, the Risk Management and Compliance Office plays an important role, which is responsible for second-level controls on the credit process.
+As part of the credit process, the Risk Management and Compliance Office plays an important role, which relates to secondlevel controls on the credit process.
 With regard to compliance, the Risk Management and Compliance Office, as part of the lending activities carried out by the Company, is responsible for carrying out checks aimed at ascertaining the adequacy of the various phases of the credit process and assessing their compliance with the credit policy.

-As part of the credit risk management process, the Risk Management and Compliance Department is responsible for the ex post control of the risk level of the Company's loan portfolio (risk management).
+As part of the credit risk management process, the Risk Management and Compliance Department monitors the risk level of the Company's loan portfolio (risk management).
 This activity is aimed at ensuring the continuous analysis and monitoring of the composition of the portfolio and the related risk.
 In particular, the Risk Management Function is responsible for the following activities:

-- the measurement of the credit risk underlying the performing portfolio and the problem portfolio; - monitoring of "problem loans" (non-performing, watch list and supervised entities); - monitoring of limits and exceptions to company policies; - verification of consistency over time between the rules for assessing creditworthiness and the related pricing; - monitoring the concentration limits of credit exposures to a single Counterparty (Groups of companies), as per the regulations of the Supervisory Authority; - monitoring the correct functioning of the IFRS 9 framework, as part of the determination of the so-called Expected Credit Loss.
+• the measurement of the credit risk underlying the performing portfolio and the problem portfolio;

+- monitoring of "problem loans" (non-performing, watchlist and supervised entities); - monitoring of limits and exceptions to company policies; - verification of consistency over time between the rules for assessing creditworthiness and the related pricing;

+• monitoring the concentration limits of credit exposures to a single Counterparty (Groups of companies), as per the regulations of the Supervisory Authority;

+• monitoring the correct functioning of the IFRS 9 framework, as part of the determination of the so-called Expected Credit Loss.